McLeodMoores/xl4j/SPEC.md

 2. `@XLFunction.category` would default to the Class name.
 3. `@XLFunction.description` would lift the first line of any JavaDoc comment or otherwise be the fully qualified class name plus themethod name.
 4. `@XLFunction.volatile` would default to false.
-5. `@XLFunction.allowReferences' would default to false.
+5. `@XLFunction.allowReferences` would default to false.
+(This is whether the function can receive cell references).
 6. `@XLArgument.name` would default to:
   - debug symbol name if available (paranamer)
   - the JavaDoc name if available (or perhaps this should be first?)